trvrb/dynamics-practical/README.md

 ![beauti_states_geo](images/beauti_states_geo.png)

-As before, we need to include priors on parameters associated with the phylogeographic model.
+We need to include priors on parameters associated with the phylogeographic model.

 **Select the 'Priors' panel.**